Urdatorn/aristophanis-cantica/README.md

 - ✅ Ra.: 11 (2 polystr. with 3 and 4 str. resp.)
 - ✅ Ec.: 6
 - ✅ Pl.: 2

+Line pairs whose responsion has disappeared due to irremediable textual corruption are excluded, in general following the discretion of Parker's edition of *The Songs of Aristophanes*.
+For more information, see the slides.

 ## Copyright and citation